elunna/nerfhack-changelog/README.md

 **Lighting shops:**
 * Magic lamps are one notch rarer - down to 11.3% per game now overall (Spork)

+### New shop: Junk Shop
+* Ported from SpliceHack
+* This counts as a general store that is usually pre-populated with a bunch of junky items.

 ## NEW ITEMS

 | Item                    | Origin     | Notes                                    |